The Anvyr Constitution

 Software is a creative discipline.
 Every function signature, every error message, every line break is a design decision.
 We treat them that way.
 The codebase is the product, not just the output of the product.

 We do not polish in private.
-We ship early, we ship often, and we improve relentlessly in the open.
+Work happens in the open — commits, decisions, mistakes — because building in public forces honesty.
 A feature that exists and works today beats a perfect feature that exists next quarter.
-But "ship fast" is not an excuse for shipping broken.
-Everything that leaves the door must function correctly.
+But "ship fast" is never an excuse for shipping broken: everything that leaves the door must function correctly.
 We iterate in public, not in committee.

 III Structural Constraints